AURORA VIEWING TOUR#19: TO ALASKA

 FEBRUARY 19-23, 2020

-Join Paul D. Maley of the NASA Johnson Space Center Astronomical Society (and Phoenix Astronomical Society) for his 19th aurora viewing tour, this time to one of our favorite spots near Fairbanks, Alaska where we will spend four nights at the aurora viewing lodge with all meals included.
+Join Paul D. Maley of the NASA Johnson Space Center Astronomical Society for his next aurora viewing tour, this time to one of our favorite spots near Fairbanks, Alaska where we will spend four nights at the aurora viewing lodge with all meals included.
 We will also include a trip into Fairbanks to visit the World Ice Art Championships where an international team of cold weather artists construct amazing shapes out of blocks of ice.

 How amazing is it?
 From this recent description, here is why we stay at a fixed location.